Lock cylinder

 7. To reinstall, insert the lock cylinder into the socket in the steering column, aligning the raised part with the groove in the socket.

-8. Install the slotted housing on top of the cylinder. facing towards the steering column.
+8. Install the housing with the slot facing the steering column on top of the cylinder.

-9. Insert the ignition key, turn it to position "I" and press the cylinder and body into the seat until it stops.
+9. Insert the ignition key, turn it to position "I" and press the cylinder and housing into the socket until it stops.

 Note: When installing, the edge of the ignition key should point towards the mark on the cover, which indicates that the cover latch is correctly installed.

-10. Check the operation of the lock and lock cylinder, then install the facing.
+10. Check the operation of the lock and lock cylinder, then install the trim.

 Switch assembly